top of page

 ABOUT

-Joanna Mamede is a Brazilian-British artist and filmmaker whose practice spans moving image, installation, and sculpture.
-Her works explore the intersections of language, symbolism, and material form, interrogating how systems of power and representation shape bodies, landscapes, and histories.
-Across her films and installations—from Willow Black’s meditation on colonial imprints and botanical life, to The Anthill’s documentation of indigenous resilience, and Maybe Nymph, where myth and modernity collide to question unequal power dynamics—women take central roles as Mamede investigates the spaces between visibility and erasure, text and image, presence and absence.
-Her practice engages with hybridity, social critique, and speculative storytelling, transforming inherited structures into unstable, poetic gestures that open dialogue with contemporary questions of gender, identity, justice, and belonging.
+Joanna Mamede is a Brazilian-British artist and filmmaker whose work spans moving image, installation, and sculpture.
+Her practice explores the intersections of language, symbolism, and material form, examining how systems of power and representation shape bodies, landscapes, and histories.
+Across her films and installations—including Willow Black, The Anthill, Maybe Nymph, and Turner—she brings women to the center of narratives that move between visibility and erasure, myth and modernity, and text and image.
+Her work engages with hybridity, social critique, and speculative storytelling, transforming inherited structures into poetic forms that question gender, identity, justice, and belonging.

-Her works have been exhibited internationally at the Tate, Aesthetica Film Festival, Festival Ecrã, Videobardo, Deptford X, Ruskin Gallery, and The Rich Mix.
-She holds an MRes Art: Moving Image from Central Saint Martins, and serves as a Trustee at Lux Moving Image and Equalities Work in the UK, as well as a member of ICCG, overseeing Gilberto Chateaubriand’s Brazilian modern and contemporary collection.
+Her work has been exhibited internationally at venues and festivals including Tate, Aesthetica Film Festival, Festival Ecrã, Videobardo, Deptford X, Ruskin Gallery, and Rich Mix.
+She holds an MRes in Art: Moving Image from Central Saint Martins.
+Mamede serves as a Trustee at LUX Moving Image and Equalities Work in the UK, and is a member of ICCG, overseeing the Gilberto Chateaubriand Collection of Brazilian modern and contemporary art.

 Copyright © 2025.
 Joanna Mamede.
 All rights reserved.